polterguy/polterguy.github.io/dashboard/endpoints/index.md

 * Etc, etc, etc

 The endpoint's meta information is retrieved directly from your Hyperlambda files.
 Magic automatically allows you to invoke your user defined endpoints with this component.

+Every endpoint also has a source code button, opening the Hyperlambda file implementing the endpoint directly in [Hyper IDE](/dashboard/hyper-ide/).
+This takes you from _"this endpoint misbehaves"_ to editing its implementation in a single click - and since Hyperlambda endpoints are resolved per request, saving your change makes it live immediately, allowing you to invoke the endpoint again from this component to verify your fix.

 The endpoints component in Magic is obviously not as strong as something such as OpenAPI, Swagger, or Postman - But for Hyperlambda endpoints, it's probably more than enough.